oscaragudelom/Pansharpening-IQA/README.md

 | 2       | 5       | 0.10    |
 | 3       | 7       | 0.15    |

-The following images show an true color image of Coliseum scene fused by band-dependent spatial-detail with local parameter estimator, distorted with diferent distortions and intensity levels.
+The following images show an true color image of Coliseum scene fused by BDSD with local parameter estimator, distorted with diferent impairments and distortion levels.

  ![Color Tag](Tag_Distortion.png)

 For example if an image have the following tag: PC_Coliseum_MTF-GLP-CBD_AWGN_Level-2.
-This refers to an pseudocolor image of Coliseum scene fused by generalized laplacian pyramid with MTF-matched filter and multiplicative injection mode, distorted with additive white gausion noise using σ = 0.10.
+This refers to a pseudocolor image of Coliseum scene fused by generalized laplacian pyramid with MTF-matched filter and multiplicative injection mode, distorted with additive white gausion noise using σ = 0.10.

 ## Study Procedure

 Before beginning the study, the subjects will be explained the different types of distortion present in the images as following:

-* Artifacts: Noise and blockiness distortions not part ofthe video content.
+* Artifacts: Noise and blockiness distortions not part of the video content.
 * Color: Videos with incorrect or insufficient color repre-sentation.
 * Sharpness: General unsharpness, i.e., lack of detail,texture, or sharpness.
-This distortion differs from out-of-focus distortion in that with sharpness distortion, objectsare in focus but do not appear ‘crisp’ or detailed.
+This distortion differs from out-of-focus distortion in that with sharpness distortion, objects are in focus but do not appear ‘crisp’ or detailed.
 * Exposure: Over/under-exposure, making it difficult to seeparts or the entirety of the scene.

 Following images shows the diferent distortion types.

 ![Relevant Distortion](Distortion_Types.png)

 At the start of the first session, the subjects are vision examined using Snellen and Ishara tests.
 If someone doesn’t do well on the vision test, we still want them in our study [9].
 Test images will be displayed to acquaint the participants with the images and the interface.
 A total of four images with different color representation and distortions will be presented to the subjects in the test procedure.
-These images are not related to the images of the study to avoid suggesting the participants.
+These images are not related to the images of the study to avoid biasing the participants.

 The session routines are developed in Matlab and the PsychToolbox [11].
 The procedure follows the recommendations mentioned in [12], where the subjects indicated the quality of the video on a continuous scale between [0, 100], in which each original image is included in the experiment but not identified as such.
 The test will be performed with a HP S1933 monitor (18.5")  and a Intel HD 4000 graphic card to observe the images, and the screen resolution set to 1366 x 768 @ 60 Hz, at a viewing distance that will be between 45cm and 55cm.
 The stimulus images will be displayed at their native resolution to prevent distortions due to scaling operations.
 Areas outside the images are set to black.